Office: JH 347

 Four unique yet interrelated purposes drive the CHAMPS program.
 Specifically, the CHAMPS program seeks to:

-- deliver an academically enriching two-week summer institute anchored in science and mathematics,
+- deliver an academically enriching three-week summer institute anchored in science and mathematics.

-- enhance academic skills with particular emphasis on deep learning, and
+- enhance academic skills with particular emphasis on deep learning.

 - improve 21st century skills.